django-webtest/django-webtest/README.rst

 attributes contain a list of templates that were used to render the response and the context used to render these templates.

-Unlike django's native test client CSRF checks are not suppressed so missing CSRF tokens will cause test fails (and that's good).
+Unlike django's native test client CSRF checks are not suppressed by default so missing CSRF tokens will cause test fails (and that's good).

 If forms are submitted via WebTest forms API then all form fields (including CSRF token) are submitted automagically::